-Upload and download speeds
+Upload and download performance

-While most consumer discussion focuses on how fast you can download or stream a movie, the upload speed is potentially far more critical.
-“When we sit down with businesses, we don't just discuss how fast you want your downloads.
-What does the business do on a day-to-day basis?
-It's not only what activities you're doing, but how many concurrent activities you could be doing at one time that you want a reliable connection for.”
+While most consumer discussion focuses on how fast you can download or stream a movie, upload reliability is potentially far more critical.
+What’s important is answering the question: “What does your business do on a day-to-day basis?
+It's not only what activities you're doing, but how many concurrent activities you could be doing at one time that you want a more reliable connection for.”

-Customer expectations are continually shifting as new technologies and faster speeds enable new trends and behaviours.
+Customer expectations are continually shifting as new technologies enable new trends and behaviours.
 “It’s important to understand where the market is going.
 What do consumers or customers need, how do they want to deal with my business, and am I setting myself up to be able to deliver that?”

 nbn-connected businesses could also benefit from greater use of mobile applications.
 “Businesses can upload loads of information in a short period of time, which allows their mobile workforce to be able to access information quickly and easily on the go,” says Williams.
-“For example, the ability to have trucks on the road [making] four more deliveries each day because they're not
+“For example, the ability to have trucks on the road [making] for more deliveries each day because they're not

-“A low speed tier may be fine if you're only having one, two or three concurrent calls,” explains Williams.
+“Selecting a lower speed tier may be fine if you're only having one, two or three concurrent calls,” explains Williams.
 “But if you're running a business that has twenty people talking on the phone, that's going to take up so much bandwidth.”

 Many businesses are using the nbn network to enable a more flexible workforce.
 “Instead of having a call centre where they pull everyone into an office for eight hours a day, people can log

 When the nbn network becomes available in your area, you will have 18 months to move across.
 While that sounds like plenty of time, Williams doesn’t advise putting it off.
-“There are 3000 connections that need to take place in that 18 months.
-This requires visits from technicians, possibly equipment to be installed in premises.
+“This process requires visits from technicians, possibly equipment to be installed in premises.
 A lot needs to happen.
 Get in early because nbn co are decommissioning the existing network.
 Despite best efforts, there are always customers who have left it too late and they're being caught out.”

 nbn co will send you a list of providers, many of which may be new to you.
 Williams advises looking beyond simple price comparisons to consider the quality and reliability of the carriage service as well as their ability to help you achieve the maximum benefit out of the nbn network.

 “There are a lot of offerings out there.
 Talk to a provider that understands where you want to take your business as opposed to a provider that’s just five bucks cheaper than the guy next door.
-Talk through how the nbn can impact other areas of your business: Productivity; the ability to help reach more customers; the ability to help increase revenue or drive efficiency.
+Talk through how the nbn network can impact other areas of your business: Productivity; the ability to help reach more customers; the ability to help increase revenue or drive efficiency.
 The customers who have those conversations are the ones who will get the most benefit out of the nbn network.”

 When will the nbn network be available in your area?

-Check the nbn Rollout Map at nbnco.com.au
+Check the Telstra nbn Rollout Map

 Which nbn technologies will be available in your area?

-FttP, fixed wireless and satellite connections will require additional equipment to be installed in your premises.
+FTTP, fixed wireless and satellite connections will require additional equipment to be installed in your premises.

-Fibre to the Node (FttN)
+- Fibre to the Node (FTTN)

-Fibre to the Basement (FttB)
+- Fibre to the Building (FTTB)

-Fibre to the Premises (FttP)
+- Fibre to the Premises (FTTP)

 How will your business stay ahead of customer expectations and the competition in the next few years?

-Could cloud services help you to work more efficiently and cost effectively?
+- Could cloud services help you to work more efficiently and cost effectively?

-Could mobile technology assist in increasing productivity outside of the office?
+- Could mobile technology assist in increasing productivity outside of the office?

-Will the number of concurrent phone calls increase as the business grows?
+- Will the number of concurrent phone calls increase as the business grows?

-Is video conferencing likely to increase for customers and/or remote workers?
+- Is video conferencing likely to increase for customers and/or remote workers?

 Which nbn speed tier will you need within the next couple of years (download/upload)?